nirgilboa/wordstats/README.rst

 Assumptions:
     - The OS is \*nix (Windows is not supported)
-    - Path provided is local and absolute (\app is mapped to local folder)
+    - Path provided is local and absolute (/app is mapped to local folder)
     - File encoding is utf-8

 Urls::